 Our Flagstone Maintenance and Cleaning Services

 Our flagstone maintenance professionals provide comprehensive cleaning, sealing, and restoration services for indoor and outdoor stone.
 We’ll assess the condition of the flagstone, then develop a cleaning plan to carefully clean debris, stains, remove discoloration, mold, mildew, calcium deposits, and efflorescence if applicable.

 If your flagstone is spalling, or eroding, cracking, and sanding significantly, we may recommend an application of TSSPRO-600 Densifier Consolidator Treatment to stabilize the stone before the cleaning service and also to prevent future damage.
-Our cleaning methods include soda blasting, pressure washing, scrubbing, and other spot treatment methods we’d rather remain our secret.
+Our cleaning methods include soda blasting (provided at an additional cost), pressure washing, scrubbing, and other spot treatment methods we’d rather remain our secret.

 Usually, flagstone will need to be resealed every three to four years plus depending upon the type of finish and the quality of stone; at Texas Stone Sealers, there is a four-year warranty on natural-looking matte finishes, and a three year warranty on the TSS PRO-400 WetLook sealer that dries to a high gloss finish.
 If the flagstone sealant we apply needs to be reapplied for any reason within the three or four year period, we will come to your home and reseal it one time for you.
 Flagstone sealing is our specialty!

 Protect Your Flagstone: Schedule Cleaning & Sealing Today!